esteinig/sketchy/README.md

 ### Streaming function

 Streaming genomic neighbor typing heuristic that implements `mash dist` and computes the sum of shared hashes against the reference sketch.

 Because streaming is slower than screening for completed sequence runs, I tend to use this more in cases where few reads are available or when streaming is actually required (not that often).
-In some edge cases the streaming utility can be quite useful - for instance, we confirmed a *S. aureus* re-infection of the same strain in a cystic fibrosis patient from less than ten reads and diagnostic plots.
+In some edge cases the streaming utility can be quite useful - for instance, we confirmed a re-infection of the same strain in a cystic fibrosis patient from less than ten reads and the diagnostic plots.

-Streaming is primarily bottlenecked by sketch queries of each read against the reference sketch, which means that prediction speeds are usually fast on smaller sketches (e.g. 10,000 genomes, ~ 100 reads/second) but for large sketches and analyses over tens of thousands of reads total runtime can be excruciating.
-Fortunately, we generally do not need that many reads to make predictions.
-When using species-wise reference sketches with tens of thousands of genomes on large read sets use `--reads` in the command line client.
-Smaller reference sketches by lineage or created from local collections should be sufficiently fast for online prediction on MinION / Flongle / GridION.
+Streaming is primarily bottlenecked by sketch queries of each read against the reference sketch, which means that prediction speeds are usually fast on smaller sketches (e.g. 10,000 genomes, ~ 100 reads/second) but for large sketches and tens of thousands of reads runtime can be excruciating.
+However, we generally do not need that many reads to make predictions.
+When using the streaming utility on a completed read set use `--reads` to stop the stream after the provided number of reads.
+Smaller reference sketches created from lineages or local collections should be sufficiently fast for online prediction on MinION / Flongle / GridION.

 The `Rust` command line interface implements two subtasks: `sketchy-rs stream` which computes sum of shared hashes and ranked sums of shared hashes by genotypes, and `predict` which uses the output to predict the genotype profile.

+From stream:

  ```bash
  head -400 test.fq | sketchy-rs stream -d saureus > sssh.tsv